-22. Minimum ESG Habitability Standards: If ESG funds were used for shelter operations or renovation, do the records of the recipient and its subrecipients V Na.
-NI/A reflect that the shelter met the minimum safety, sanitation, and privacy standards Yes No N/A set forth at 24 CFR 576.403, including inspection reports required by 24 CFR 576.500(j)?
-[24 CFR 576.403(b); 24 CFR 576.500(j)] Describe Basis for Conclusion: Describe basis for Conclusion.
-23. Recordkeeping (Emergency Shelters): Did the recipient or its subrecipients keep records of the emergency shelters assisted under the ESG program, including: a. the amounts and type of assistance, including essential services, provided to each emergency shelter; Yes No N/A b. if applicable, documentation of the value of the building before the rehabilitation of an existing shelter or after the conversion of a building into an emergency shelter, and copies of the recorded deed or use restrictions?
-[24 CFR 576.500(k)] 24.
-Written Standards: Were all activities carried out in compliance with the applicable written policies and procedures for admission, diversion, referral, and Ш Ш Ш discharge by emergency shelters assisted under ESG, including standards Yes No N/A regarding length of stay, if any, and safeguards to meet the safety and shelter needs of special populations, e.g., victims of domestic violence, dating violence, sexual assault, and stalking; and individuals and families who have the highest barriers to housing and are likely to be homeless the longest?
-[24 CFR 576.400(e)(1); 24 CFR 576.400(e)(2); 24 CFR 576.400(e)(3)(iii)] Describe Basis for Conclusion: 25 25.
-Writton Standards: Word all activities carried out in compliance with the Written Standards: Were all activities carried out in compliance with the applicable written policies and procedures for assessing, prioritizing, and reassessing individuals' and families' needs for essential services related to Yes No N/A emergency shelter? - , [24 CFR 576.400(e)(1), (2), and (3)(iv)] Describe Basis for Conclusion:
+22. Minimum ESG Habitability Standards: If ESG funds were used for shelter operations or renovation, do the records of the recipient and its subrecipients reflect that the shelter met the minimum safety, sanitation, and privacy standards set forth at 24 CFR 576.403, including inspection reports required by 24 CFR set forth at 24 CFR 576.403, including inspection reports required by 24 CFR 576.500(j)?
+576.500(j)?
+[24 CFR 576.403(b); 24 CFR 576.500(j)] Describe Basis for Conclusion: 23.
+Describe and the surface of the surf I Recordkeeping (Emergency Shelters): Did the recipient or its subrecipients keep records of the emergency shelters assisted under the ESG program, including: Yes No N/A a. the amounts and type of assistance, including essential services, provided to each emergency shelter; 103 110 14/74 b. if applicable, documentation of the value of the building before the rehabilitation of an existing shelter or after the conversion of a building into an emergency shelter, and copies of the recorded deed or use restrictions?
+[24 CFR 576.500(k)] Describe Basis for Conclusion: 24. П Written Standards : Were all activities carried out in compliance with the applicable written policies and procedures for admission, diversion, referral, and Ma - NI/A discharge by emergency shelters assisted under ESG, including standards Yes No N/A regarding length of stay, if any, and safeguards to meet the safety and shelter needs of special populations, e.g., victims of domestic violence, dating violence, sexual assault, and stalking; and individuals and families who have the highest barriers to housing and are likely to be homeless the longest?
+[24 CFR 576.400(e)(1); 24 CFR 576.400(e)(2); 24 CFR 576.400(e)(3)(iii)] Describe Basis for Conclusion: 25. ۷٦.
+Written Standards: Were all activities carried out in compliance with the applicable written policies and procedures for assessing, prioritizing, and Ш Ш reassessing individuals' and families' needs for essential services related to Yes No N/A emergency shelter?
+[24 CFR 576.400(e)(1), (2), and (3)(iv)] Describe Basis for Conclusion: l

+6.

-Written Standards: Were all activities carried out in compliance with the applicable written policies and procedures for coordination among emergency Ш shelter providers, essential services providers, homelessness prevention, and Yes No N/A rapid re-housing assistance providers; other homeless assistance providers; and mainstream service and housing providers?
-[24 CFR 576.400(e)(1); 24 CFR 576.400(e)(2); 24 CFR 576.400(e)(3)(v)] Describe Basis for Conclusion:
+Written Standards: Were all activities carried out in compliance with the applicable written policies and procedures for coordination among emergence shelter providers, essential services providers, homelessness prevention, and rapid re-housing assistance providers; other homeless assistance providers; a mainstream service and housing providers?
+[24 CFR 576.400(e)(1); 24 CFR 576.400(e)(2); 24 CFR 576.400(e)(3)(v)] Yes No □ N/A

+Describe Basis for Conclusion: